marcelm/cutadapt/doc/guide.rst

 Filtering reads
 ===============

-By default, all processed reads, no matter whether they were trimmed are not, are written to the output file specified by the ``-o`` option (or to standard output if ``-o`` was not provided).
+By default, all processed reads, no matter whether they were trimmed or not, are written to the output file specified by the ``-o`` option (or to standard output if ``-o`` was not provided).
 For paired-end reads, the second read in a pair is always written to the file specified by the ``-p`` option.